iturdikulov/obs_auto/README.md

 This script simplify process of settings filenames per recording by:

-- Providing a simple GUI to input a filename before starting a recording.
-- Use OBS Websocket to auto start recording after input filename.
-- Ensuring OBS Studio is running before attempting to connect.
-- Automatically stopping the recording via a hotkey.
-- Immediately opening the recorded video file with a configured media player after stopping.

 ## Features

 - **Hotkey-driven recording:** Start and stop recordings with global hotkeys.